-We understand that in the current climate committing to a program such as this may be a difficult choice.
+We understand that in the current climate committing to such a program may be a difficult choice.
 However, during the COVID pandemic, MRSA rates have risen significantly nationwide.
-If you choose to join our program, we will ensure you have access to tools that will assist and support you and your team in your implementation efforts.
-We will also be here for you should there be another COVID surge, and we'll help you overcome any barriers you may encounter.
+If you choose to join our program, we will ensure you have access to tools that will assist and support you and your teams in your implementation efforts.
+We will also be here for you should there be another COVID-19 surge, and we will help you overcome any barriers you may encounter.